 - While chatting with a customer, type ;; in the message field.
 A list of Quick Text messages appears.
 The messages you've used most recently appear at the top of the list. - 2.
 To see additional Quick Text messages that are available, type a word or phrase.
-A list of messages that include those words appears. - 3.
-To see the title and full text of a message, click it once or highlight it using the arrow keys on your keyboard.
+A list of messages that include those words appears. - To see the title and full text of a message, click it once or highlight it using the arrow keys on your keyboard.
+The full message appears at the bettern of the Quick Text list.